New default alt 1

 Enterprise Development

-AKF’s Mountain Societies Development Support Programme (MSDSP) recognises that having a range of income streams helps poor households manage uncertainty more successfully.
+AKF’s Mountain Societies Development Support Programme (MSDSP) recognises that diverse sources of income help low income households navigate uncertainty with greater confidence and stability.